 Which is the best option for my child?

-The 2 most effective treatment options available are Orthokeratology and MiSight® lenses.
-There are limitations in both options so the choice very much depends on your child’s prescription.
-Orthokeratology is most effective for myopia of up to around -5.50DS.
-MiSight® lenses can be used in much higher levels of myopia but best suited only for low levels of astigmatism.
+There are several factors that we need to consider in deciding the appropriate treatment option.
+We first have to look at the child’s refractive error as effectiveness of certain lenses will be limited by the level of myopia and astigmatism.
 We also need to consider the child’s ability to wear and handle certain lenses.
 Lifestyle choices such as sporting activity also plays a big role when deciding which to go for.
-If the prescription falls outside the range for both these options, then we would then consider the other choices or a combination of options.
+Dual therapy which combines several myopia control options can be considered especially when there is evidence of uncontrolled myopia progression or strong family history.
 Ultimately, an initial assessment by one of our Optometrists will be required to make the decision and this may include the use of drops to dilate the pupils for further assessment.